Metal Machining: The 5 Key Cutting Tool Materials

 Machining Operations

-• Turning: In this operation, Iā€™ve observed single-point cutting tools remove material from the workpiece as it rotates.
-Common materials include ceramics, polycrystalline diamond (PCD), and carbide.
+Turning: In this operation, single-point cutting tools remove material as the workpiece rotates.
+While ceramics, polycrystalline diamond (PCD), and carbide are common, cryogenically treated tools and nano-structured multilayer coatings are emerging as game-changers for enhanced tool life and surface finish quality.

 Emerging Technologies